 You can upload JPG, TIF or PNG files to us for printing.
 An uncompressed JPG is as good as a TIF file.

 The maximum file size you can upload is 500mb.

 You can also upload a zip file containing multiple files, but images do not compress into zip files all that well, so it's not really worth the bother.

 Everything we print is 300 dpi - dots per inch (sometimes called ppi - pixels per inch).
 Therefore if you can upload images sized to 300 dpi at the size you want printed then that's great.
 For example a 12x8 print is 3600 x 2400 pixel, so if your image is that size already then we won't need to resize it.

 However, that's not always possible...
 If you want a 30x20 canvas (9000x6000) there are not many cameras capable of producing that size.
 So we resize that in a way that you will hardly notice.
-So just upload the best you have!
+Please don't upscale your images to 300dpi - just upload the best you have!